Russian submarine Novomoskovsk: History

-On 6 August 1991 21:09 Novomoskovsk, under the command of Captain Second Rank Sergey Yegorov, became the world's only submarine to successfully launch an all-missile salvo, launching 16 ballistic missiles (RSM-54) of total weight of almost 700 tons at an interval of several seconds (operation code name "Behemoth-2").
+On 6 August 1991 at 21:09 Novomoskovsk, under the command of Captain Second Rank Sergey Yegorov, became the world's only submarine to successfully launch an all-missile salvo, launching 16 ballistic missiles (RSM-54) of total weight of almost 700 tons at an interval of several seconds (operation code name "Behemoth-2").
 The first and the last missiles hit their targets successfully, while the others were self-destroyed in the air according to the plan.
 This operation was considered by the Soviet Navy as a part of possible nuclear war scenario ("Dress rehearsal of the Apocalypse") and experimentally confirmed the technical possibility of a safe underwater all-missile salvo.
 Politically, the Soviet ballistic missile submarines passed a reasonability check as a part of strategic triad.
 The previous attempt of an all-missile salvo (operation code name "Behemoth") was performed in 1989 and finished unsuccessfully, however with no casualties.
 As the experiment took place just before the August Putsch in the USSR, its results were forgotten for a while, and the crew's work wasn't rewarded by the Soviet government authorities.

 On 19 March 1993, Novomoskovsk, under the command of Captain First Rank Andrey Bulgakov, collided with USS Grayling.
 The American submarine was trailing the Russian submarine and miscalculated its speed.
 Both submarines returned to their homeports, and though badly damaged both returned to service.
-Grayling was decommissioned some four years later, while Novomoskovsk remains in service almost 25 years later.
+Grayling was decommissioned in 1997, while Novomoskovsk remains in service 30 years later.

 In 1996, Novomoskovsk, together with the submarine K-447, successfully fired a batch of ballistic missiles.
 The city of Novomoskovsk in Tula Oblast took the submarine under its patronage, and on June 19, 1997, K-407 received the name Novomoskovsk.

 On 7 July 1998, Novomoskovsk, under the command of Captain 1st Rank Aleksandr Moiseyev, launched a Shtil-1 carrier rocket with two German scientific Tubsat-N and Tubsat-N1 microsatellites while submerged in the Barents Sea.

-The satellite, developed by Berlin Technical University, was placed in orbit on an SS-N-23 (RSM-54)-type ballistic missile.
+The satellite, developed by Technische Universität Berlin, was placed in orbit on an SS-N-23 (RSM-54)-type ballistic missile.
 The Northern Fleet was paid some 200,000 German Mark (US$111,000) for the launch.